San Andreas Hostage Situation: Deputy And Hostage Shot, Suspect Killed

 Deputies and other law enforcement officers then responded and started searching the apartment complex.
 Eventually, the suspect emerged from an apartment holding an elderly woman hostage with a gun.

 The suspect was pronounced dead at the scene, the sheriff’s office says.
-His name has not been released at this point.
+His name has not been released at this point; however, he was a convicted felon with a long rap sheet from outside the area.

-“I want to commend deputies for saving the life of [the] victim and hostage, they provided emergency medical before crews got there,” said Greg Stark with the Calaveras County Sheriffs Office.
+While Calaveras County Sheriff’s Rick DiBasilio originally claimed the suspect had been released early from jail, the California Department of Corrections and Rehabilitation stated the suspect was not part of an early release program.

 A multi-agency investigation is now underway.